pigfrown/whitefire-fpga-metrics/README.md

 it.
 So if you want it to work you will need to call your prometheus datasource in grafana "homelab", or change the json to match your datasource name.

+About the example dashboard:

+It uses "fpga" as the label for the card.. e.g. tokenminer-metrics launched with
+`tokenminer-metrics -m logpath.log -c fpga`

+Only setup to view 1 card.

+The pool stuff won't work unless you run poolscraper as well.

 # Note on poolscraper.py

 Pool scraping still occasionally crashes but I'm putting it here in case people